chuushi/GetMeHome/README.md

 ## Contributing

-I can use some help with language translation.
-Feel free to create a PR with new language resource bundles!
+I can use some help with [localization](src/main/resources/i18n).
+Feel free to fork and create a PR with new languages!

 Check out [`CONTRIBUTING.md`](CONTRIBUTING.md) for more information!